What is Equal to 2/5: Understanding Equivalent Representations of a Fraction

 Confusing Simplification with Equivalence

 One common error is confusing equivalent fractions with simplified fractions.
-Here's the thing — while 2/5 is already in its simplest form (since 2 and 5 share no common factors besides 1), some might incorrectly attempt to simplify it further. don't forget to distinguish between finding equivalent fractions (multiplying) and simplifying fractions (dividing by common factors).
+Which means while 2/5 is already in its simplest form (since 2 and 5 share no common factors besides 1), some might incorrectly attempt to simplify it further. it helps to distinguish between finding equivalent fractions (multiplying) and simplifying fractions (dividing by common factors).

 Decimal Placement Errors